Transfer your smaller balances to the card with the lowest interest rate. (Got too much debt to consolidate right now? Then work toward that goal.

 The 12 regular hanging folders are for storing the bills that you have paid, by month.
 Hang these two folders in the front of your rolling file cart.
 Label the first accordion folder, in large, clear type: “Bills to pay on the 10th of month.”
 Label the second accordion folder: “Bills to pay on the 25th of month.”
 For this example, we’ll use the 10th and the 25th of each month.
 Using a thick, red marker, circle the two dates each month that you plan to pay bills.
 Hang the calendar on the wall, clearly visible above your mail-sorting station.
 Keep your rolling cart near the place where you bring in your mail every day.

-• They can be purchased at any office supply store.
+Address labels or address stamp and stamp pad.
+2 hanging files that have an accordion bottom and are closed at the ends.
+They can be purchased at any office supply store.
 File carts hold hanging files on the top, with room for one or two baskets below.
 It’s a simple, adaptable routine that you can do on a regular basis to keep the task from becoming overwhelming.
 Together, we worked out a bill-paying system that has been effective for her.
 Why did I buy that cotton-candy machine - and where did I put it?”)
 Luckily, there are ADHD time management strategies that can help you.Įventually, my assurances that solutions could be found gave Tina the courage to open the envelopes and measure the size of her financial plight. (“I can’t bear to see how much I owe on my credit cards.
 Bills can also be an uncomfortable reminder of the impulsive spending you’d rather forget.
 We may put off opening the envelope that’s been sitting on the entryway table for weeks because we’re afraid to find late fees charged or an overdue notice.
 Other people with ADHD “do turtle” - they let the paperwork pile up into ominous stacks of unopened envelopes until the IRS begins sending scary, official-looking letters, and bill collectors are calling daily.
 As it is, some of us have enough trouble remembering where we put all of our bills.
 If you’re an adult with attention deficit disorder (ADHD), you can probably relate to Tina’s predicament.īill-paying is a headache-inducing task for many adults with ADHD.
 Tina was so frightened of what she’d find in months of unattended-to mail that she brought the entire pile into my office.